Eastbourne Borough F.C.: Crest and colours

-Eastbourne's club crest was updated in the summer of 2023 to couple with the takeover of the club by Simon Leslie.
-It brings a modern take on the traditional club badge which dated from the 1970s, and the current version is its third incarnation.
+Eastbourne's club crest was updated in the summer of 2023 following the takeover of the club by Simon Leslie.
+It is a modern take on the traditional club badge, which dated from the 1970s, and the current version is its third incarnation.
 It represents a Martello tower, specifically the one at nearby Langney Point, with a cloud passing across it.
-The club had sought a crest that was identifiable with the local area and the initial choice was between two local landmarks: Langney Priory and the aforementioned Martello tower.
+The club had sought a crest identifiable with the local area, and the initial choice was between two local landmarks: Langney Priory and the Martello tower.

 The club's colours have changed over time; originally they were maroon with an amber trim.
-However, since 1972 the club's colour has been red.
+Since 1972 the club colour has been red.
 Red has been combined with other colours over the years, including white and red, however in recent years the predominant combination has been red and black.

 The club have traditionally used various shades of blue for their away strip, but in recent years yellow has been used.

 Borough's main shirt sponsors have included 1st Class Windows, Town Flats & Town Property, Hailsham Roadway, Best Demolition and Interlink Express.

-The Sports will be sponsored by Norwegian Cruise Line for the 2023/24 season.
+The Sports were sponsored by Norwegian Cruise Line for the 2023–24 season.

 Ground

 Since 1983, Eastbourne Borough have played their home games at Priory Lane, Langney, which has an official capacity of 3,622.
-Prior to this they had played on the playing fields at Princes Park.
+Prior to this, they played on the playing fields at Princes Park.

 Many of the facilities on the Priory Lane site, including the clubhouse, were built largely by a handful of volunteers.
 Just two professionals, a carpet fitter and a plumber, were deployed for the construction of the clubhouse.

-In 2006, Priory Lane hosted all three England fixtures of the Non League Four Nations Tournament.
+In 2006, Priory Lane hosted all three England fixtures of the Non-League Four Nations Tournament.

 The ground also hosted the Sussex Senior Cup final from 2000 to 2010.

-Eastbourne faced the possibility of losing their Priory Lane ground in 2007 due to a rent dispute with the local council.
+Eastbourne faced the possibility of losing Priory Lane in 2007 due to a rent dispute with the local council.
 A petition was started to prevent this from occurring.

 Between 1983 and 2016, the playing surface at Priory Lane was natural grass.
-Eastbourne announced that a FieldTurf surface would be installed over the summer of 2016.
+In summer 2016, Eastbourne installed a FieldTurf surface.

-In August 2022, Eastbourne Borough FC signed a stadium naming rights deal with SO Legal Ltd. The deal saw the ground's name changed to The SO Legal Stadium at Priory Lane.
-The deal will run until the end of the 2023/24 season.
+In August 2022, Eastbourne Borough FC signed a stadium naming rights deal with SO Legal Ltd, and the ground was renamed The SO Legal Stadium at Priory Lane.
+Since October 2025, the stadium has been known as the Connect Management Stadium due to a new sponsorship agreement.

 Supporters

-Eastbourne's attendances rapidly rose during the club's rise through the divisions.
-While in 2001–02 season they attracted an average crowd of 382, the attendance figures peaked during the 2008–09 season at an average of 1,344.
+Eastbourne's attendances rose rapidly during the club's rise through the divisions.
+While in the 2001–02 Southern Football League season they attracted an average crowd of 382, attendance figures peaked during the 2008–09 Football Conference season at an average of 1,344.

-Eastbourne Borough have a Supporter's Club which liaises with the club on behalf of the supporters, arranges match day travel and social events.
+Eastbourne Borough have a supporters' club which liaises with the club on behalf of supporters, and arranges matchday travel and social events.